HuidobroMG/Python-Codes/README.md

 # README.md
-In this repository you may find multiple Python codes (in .py format) related to different topics.
-The do not have a specific purpose, but still they have interesting outputs and applications.
+In this repository you may find multiple Python codes (in .py format) related to a wide variety of topics.
+The do not have a specific purpose, but still they have interesting outputs and different applications.
 Some of them might be further optimized, however, they all work and the outcomes were the main motivation to develop the codes rather than any practical application.

 [Barnsley_Fern.py](https://github.com/HuidobroMG/Python-Codes/blob/main/Barnsley_Fern.py) constructs and represents a specific fractal structure which has the shape of a fern, known as the Barnsley fern.
 The code applies an iterated function system (IFS) using the appropriate affine transformations, available in [Wikipedia](https://en.wikipedia.org/wiki/Barnsley_fern).